-In addition to these needs, the MBTA will provide the MPO with a list of unfunded state-of-good-repair transit projects once the MBTA's Capital Investment Program document is released for public review.
+In addition to these needs, the MBTA will provide the MPO with a list of unfunded state-of-good-repair transit projects once the MBTA's Capital Investment Program document is completed.
 These unfunded needs can be considered for funding in an LRTP program.